Our friends at the Menomonee Falls Public Library have started the process of digitizing our historical records to make them available online at:

 In an effort to save contents and records, a young man, Elwood Burkhardt, was severely burned.
 His rescue was fast, he even walked to first aid, but 36 hours later he died.

-This school was located on Main Street in what is now an the open area behind North Middle School.
+This school was located on Main Street in what is now an open area behind North Middle School.

 On September 19, 1924, the Baer Block Building at the four corners was destroyed by fire.
 The Police Chief and two firefighters were injured.
 This was located at the site currently occupied by Centennial Plaza.